 UV stands for ultraviolet light or ultraviolet radiation, a form of invisible electromagnetic energy that comes from the sun.
 It can also be produced by man-made sources such as black lights and tanning beds (although you should definitely steer clear of the latter!).

-UV is measured on a scale called the electromagnetic spectrum, which also includes visible light and infrared light.
-Each is classified according to wavelength, which is the distance between peaks in a series of waves.
+UV rays are measured on a scale called the electromagnetic spectrum, which also includes visible light and infrared light.
+They’re classified according to wavelength (the distance between peaks in a series of waves).
 Low-energy radiation has longer wavelengths, while high-energy radiation has shorter wavelengths.

 Sunlight produces three wavelengths of UV radiation: